Central Statistics Office

 Inpute was tasked with devising a system which would automate and streamline the processing of 100,000 pieces of highly varied, unformatted data and deliver substantial cost and resource savings.

-Integrating with existing systems was a key deliverable for the CSO.
-It was vital that the intelligent capture solution which Inpute provided worked with the existing form recognition software which would continue to capture the diary data.
-These twin data sets – receipts and diaries – needed to be linked and directly traceable to the source documents.
+- The intelligent capture solution seamlessly integrates with the existing form recognition software which would continue to capture diary data.
+These twin data sets – receipts and diaries – were linked and directly traceable to the source documents.